 Fonal Records 2007

 Islaja’s music is a dream, abstract and enchanted but grounded in the earthiness of a Finnish forest floor.
-Her real name is Merja Kokkonen; I don’t know what she’s singing about, but i’ve never hear anything so otherworldly.
+Her real name is Merja Kokkonen; I don’t know what she’s singing about, but i’ve never heard anything so otherworldly.

 Music: Best of 2007